eclipse-velocitas/velocitas-docs/content/en/docs/concepts/deployment_model/vehicle_app_releases/_index.md

 ## Versioning

-Vehicle App image versions are set to the Git tag name during release.
+_Vehicle App_ image versions are set to the Git tag name during release.
 Though any versioning scheme can be adopted, the usage of [semantic versions](https://semver.org/) is recommended.

 If the tag name contains a semantic version, the leading `v` will be trimmed.
 **Example:** A tag name of `v1.0.0` will lead to version `1.0.0` of the _Vehicle App_ container.

 ### Maintaining multiple versions

-If there is a need to maintain multiple versions of a Vehicle App, e.g., to hotfix the production version while working on a new version at the same time or to support multiple versions in production, create and use `release branches`.
+If there is a need to maintain multiple versions of a _Vehicle App_, e.g., to hotfix the production version while working on a new version at the same time or to support multiple versions in production, create and use `release branches`.

 The release process would be the same as described in the overview, except that a release branch (e.g., `release/v1.0`) is created before the release step and the GitHub release is based on the `release` branch rather than the `main` branch.
 For hotfixes, release branches may be created retroactively from the release tag, if needed.